-In the Secretary of State's view, you will meet the requirements of regulation 7 if you satisfy both of the following conditions.
+In the Welsh Ministers view, you will meet the requirements of regulation 7 if you satisfy both of the following conditions.

 - a.
 Materials are of a suitable nature and quality in relation to the purposes and conditions of their use. - b.
 Workmanship is such that, where relevant, materials are adequately mixed or prepared and applied, used or fixed so as to perform adequately the functions for which they are intended.